The timeless question… a question that has been asked since the dawn of time… since the cavemen began to sell apples from the tree.

 A/B testing is one of the most powerful optimization options out there.
 There is truly no other way to identify what your audience will respond to best without testing multiple versions of your Ad.
 It’s that old scientific method at work, run two slightly different things concurrently, and determine which one gets more action.

 I recommend testing different variables of your ad.
-This includes image, headlines, text, audience, and ad formats you choose.
+This includes an image, headlines, text, audience, and ad formats you choose.
 In each variation, try to make only one variable of the Ad different – so if you’re testing your Text, use a different one in each variation but leave Headline and image of the ad identical for both versions.
 That way, you will isolate the change and know for sure which ones are working for you and which aren’t.

 Now It’s Your Turn

 Facebook ad optimization is not a sprint, but a marathon.
-It can take some extra time and it can even take a little extra money to experiment different methods to understand what works best for your target audience.
+It can take some extra time and it can even take a little extra money to experiment with different methods to understand what works best for your target audience.
 However, if done correctly it won’t just save you money in the short term– you will be able to increase your return on investment tremendously at scale in the long-run.

 Maybe Van Gogh wouldn’t have had to cut off his ear had he just set his KPI’s more deliberately and did a little A/B testing for Starry Night, but I suppose we’ll never know!